Ly0n/awesome-robotic-tooling/README.md

 * [gym-gazebo](https://github.com/erlerobot/gym-gazebo) - An OpenAI gym extension for using Gazebo known as gym-gazebo
 * [highway-env](https://github.com/eleurent/highway-env)	- A collection of environments for autonomous driving and tactical decision-making tasks

+## Sensor Processing
+* [SARosPerceptionKitti](https://github.com/appinho/SARosPerceptionKitti) - ROS package for the Perception (Sensor Processing, Detection, Tracking and Evaluation) of the KITTI Vision Benchmark Suite

 ## Localization
 * [evo](https://github.com/MichaelGrupp/evo) - Python package for the evaluation of odometry and SLAM
 * [robot_localization](https://github.com/cra-ros-pkg/robot_localization) - is a package of nonlinear state estimation nodes